What to eat Costa Rica? culinary specialties and gastronomy

 Age restrictions Age restrictions Costa Rica

-The minimum age to consume alcohol is 18.
+The minimum drinking age is 18.

 What's very local What's very local Costa Rica